ewortzman/DWA-arbiter/README.md

 ##Things that work:

 * Registration
-	* Registration sends an email, but it turns out that users don;t need to be verified to log in *viewing schedule
+	* Registration sends an email, but it turns out that users don't need to be verified to log in. never investigated that, but it's probably a simple filter.
+*viewing schedule
 *commissioners assigning officials to events
-	*officials are alerted by email when they are assigned to a new event *there is a graphical bug when assigning 2 officials to an event without reloading the page *viewing event details
+	*officials are alerted by email when they are assigned to a new event *there is a graphical bug when assigning 2 officials to an event without reloading the page, but functionally it works fine.  just ignore the extra text boxes.
+*viewing event details
 *joining an existing association
 *creating a new association